ibm-cloud-docs/codeengine/deploy.md

 **Before you begin**

-In order to pull images from a private repository, you must first create a private repository.
+To pull images from a private repository, you must first create a private repository.
 For example, to create a private Docker Hub repository, see [Docker Hub documentation](https://docs.docker.com/docker-hub/repos/){: external}.
 After you create a private repository, [push an image to it](https://docs.docker.com/docker-hub/repos/#pushing-a-docker-container-image-to-docker-hub){: external}.
 You can also set up an access token.
 By using an access token, you can more easily grant and revoke access to your Docker Hub account without requiring a password change.
 For more information about access tokens and Docker Hub, see [Managing access tokens](https://docs.docker.com/docker-hub/access-tokens/){: external}.

 ### Deploying an app that references an image in private repository with the console
 {: #deploy-app-private-console}